Cudia0/Yii2-Installation-Termux-/README.md

-# How to Set Up Yii2 in Termux 📱
+# How to Set Up Yii2-Basic in Termux

-## Follow the steps below to install Yii2:
+## Follow the steps below:

 ---